 We are interested in determining the significance of the mean displacement differences in Figure 12.
-Since the length measurement provides a much easier biological interpretation, we used the length of the displacement vector as a response variable.
+Since the length measurement provides a much easier biological interpretation, we used the length of displacement vector as a response variable.
 The random field theory assumes the measurements to be smooth Gaussian random field.
-Heat kernel smoothing on the length measurement will make the length measurement smoother, more Gaussian and increase the signal-to-noise ratio (Chung et al., 2005).
+Heat kernel smoothing on the length measurement will make the length measurement more smooth and Gaussian as well as increase the signal-to-noise ratio (Chung et al., 2005).
 Heat kernel smoothing is applied with bandwidth $\sigma = 20$ using 1000 eigenfunctions on the final template \mathcal{M}F .
-The number of eigenfunctions used is more than sufficient to guarantee a relative error less than 0.3%.
+The number of eigenfunctions used is more than sufficient to guarantee relative error less than 0.3%.
 The heat kernel smoothing of the displacement length is taken as the response variable.
-We constructed the F random field testing the length difference between the age groups I and II, and II and III showing the regions of accelerated growth (Figure 13).
+We constructed the F random field testing the length difference between the age groups I and II, and II and III showing the regions of growth spurts (Figure 13).